capitalism-sudo/pla-multi-checker/README.md

 * "GUIOverworld.py" Is the script you need to run if you want GUI reading of Overworld Pokémon
 * The other scripts are for dumping info and can be mostly ignored for the average person

-### Usage: sOverworld Scanner Discord Bot
+### Usage: Overworld Scanner Discord Bot
 Prerequisite of a discord bot account and a discord server with all the mark ids as emojis.

-The bot can be run once *config.json* is filled in, by running *tests/OverworldDiscordBot.py*
+In order to run the bot do the following:
+1. Copy *config.template.json* to *config.json*
+1. Fill out *config.json* with appropriate values.
+1. Execute *tests/OverworldDiscordBot.py*
+1. From the discord server, run the *$start* command to start the bot's main scanner thread.

 ## Credits:
 * olliz0r for his great [sys-botbase](https://github.com/olliz0r/sys-botbase) which let open sockets on the Nintendo Switch